anowar265/InternTheory/README.md

 ![Logo](https://assets.interntheory.com/creative/logo.png)

-### InternTheory is an online internship portal created to bridge the gap between students seeking internships and companies looking for interns.
+InternTheory is an online internship portal created to bridge the gap between students seeking internships and companies looking for interns.

+## Home Page

 <img src="https://user-images.githubusercontent.com/91547105/154108421-87c9560e-3a72-4ce1-a42b-a2a66e168646.png" />